CyanSalt/stylelint-config/README.md

   overrides: config({

     // Whether to enable SCSS rules.
-    // It will be enabled when `scss` is installed in the project by default.
+    // It will be enabled when `sass` or `sass-embedded` is installed in the project by default.
-    react: true,
+    scss: true,

   }),
 }